KarthikNot/glaucoma-detection/README.md

 - You can download the dataset from here [Kaggle Dataset](https://www.kaggle.com/datasets/sabari50312/fundus-pytorch)

+## Models 🤖

+- You can download the models from here [HuggingFace Models](https://huggingface.co/KarthikNot/glaucoma-detection)

 ## 📌 Features

 - Upload an eye image for analysis 📤